CAPE ASSIST

 -

-Teens who smoke are more likely to have panic attacks, anxiety problems, and depression.
+Teens who smoke or vape are more likely to have panic attacks, anxiety problems, and depression.

 -